Russian war crimes: Second Chechen War

 The Second Chechen War, which began in 1999, was even more brutal than the previous war.
 According to human rights activists, Russian troops systematically committed the following crimes in Chechnya: the destruction of cities and villages, not justified by military necessity; shelling and bombardment of unprotected settlements; summary extrajudicial executions and killings of civilians; torture, ill-treatment and infringement of human dignity; serious bodily harm intentionally inflicted on persons not directly participating in hostilities; deliberate strikes against the civilian population, civilian and medical vehicles; illegal detentions of the civilian population; enforced disappearances; looting and destruction of civilian and public property; extortion; taking hostages for ransom; corpse trade.
 There were also rapes, which, along with women, were also subjected to men.

 Some of the crimes committed towards the civilian population included the following: 1999 Elistanzhi cluster bomb attack against civilians, leaving mostly women and children dead.
-The Grozny ballistic missile attack, in which ten hypersonic missiles fell without warning and targeted the city's only maternity hospital, post office, mosque, and a crowded market.the casualties occurred at the central market, and the attack is estimated to have killed over 100 instantly and injuring up to 400 others.
+The Grozny ballistic missile attack, in which ten hypersonic missiles fell without warning and targeted the city's only maternity hospital, post office, mosque, and a crowded market.
+The casualties occurred at the central market, and the attack is estimated to have killed over 100 instantly and injured up to 400 others.
 The Russian Air Force perpetrated repeated rocket attacks on a large convoy of refugees trying to enter Ingushetia through a supposed "safe exit" during the Baku–Rostov highway bombing.
 This was repeated in December 1999 when Russian soldiers opened fire on a refugee convoy marked with white flags.

 During the Alkhan-Yurt massacre where Russian soldiers went on a murdering spree throughout the village and summarily executing, raping, torturing, looting, burning and killing anyone in their way.
 Nearly all the killings were committed by Russian soldiers who were looting.
 Civilian attempts to stop the madness were often met with death.
-There has been no serious attempt conducted by the Russian authorities to bring to justice those accountable for the crimes committed at Alkhan-Yurt.
+There has been no serious attempt conducted by the Russian authorities to bring to justice those responsible for the crimes committed at Alkhan-Yurt.
 Credible testimony suggests that Russian leadership in the region had knowledge of what was happening and simply chose to ignore it.
 Russian military leadership dismissed the incident as "fairy tales", claiming that the bodies were planted and the slaughter fabricated in order to damage the reputation of Russian troops.
 Russian general Vladimir Shamanov dismissed accountability for the abuses in the village saying "Don't you dare touch the soldiers and officers of the Russian army.
-They are doing a sacred thing today-they are defending Russia.
-And don't you dare sully the Russian soldier with your dirty hands!
+They are doing a sacred thing today – they are defending Russia.
+And don't you dare sully the Russian soldier with your dirty hands!"